chrislduan/Claude-Weather-Report/README.md

 python test.py
 ```

+The code will prompt you for a city name.
+Type the name of the city for which you are seeking weather information.

 Plans to advance the code:
 * Directly have the users talk with the weather agent in the terminal and stream the API calls.
 * Create tools to use Open Weather's geocode API to get more precise weather information.